HMS Anson (S123): History

 On 25 March 2010, BAE Systems were given the authorisation by the British government to begin construction on boats 5 and 6 (Anson and Agamemnon), being given a £300 million contract for the "initial build" of boat 5 and "long lead procurement activities" for boat 6.
 Later that year work was begun on the pressure hull and reactor compartments.
 On 15 September 2011 it was announced that boat 5 would be named Anson; it was previously believed that boat 5 would be Agamemnon and boat 6 Anson.
 Her keel was ceremonially laid on 13 October 2011.
 On 19 November 2015, a possible new contract worth £1.3 billion was signed for HMS Anson.
 She was officially named on 11 December 2020, was rolled out of the Devonshire Dock Hall on 19 April 2021, and launched on 20 April 2021.
 It completed its first practice dive in a dock on 14 February 2022.
 She was commissioned on 31 August 2022 prior to starting sea trials.
 On 19 February 2023 she left Barrow for the first time for her sea trials.
+These were declared as complete on 21 May 2024.

+At the beginning of February 2025, the submarine docked for the first time in the Port of Gibraltar to load weapons.